Meimei07/sales-reporting-tool/Readme.md

 Configure database

-- Create a database table by running the 'script.sql' file, get from the SalesReportingTool folder
+- Create a database table by running the 'script.sql' file in the SSMS

 - Search for 'ProductSalesReportingTool.dll.config'